laravel-enso/documentation/docs/packages/addresses-manager.md

 set custom validations via the Laravel syntax, as well as other options
 - comes with its own VueJS component `addresses`
 - includes an `Addressable` trait, for defining relationships and attributes
-- the VueJS component as well, as the whole package is designed to be extendable, so you could create a custom versions for specific countries
+- the VueJS component as well as the whole package is designed to be extendable, so you could create custom versions for specific countries

 ## Usage
 1. the configuration should be published, and inside you need to define the addresable types